Northern Athabasca Basin

 ~10.9 km SE of Uranium City · 1,114 ha · 6 SMDI occurrences

-The Black Bay property hosts Beaverlodge-style basement-hosted uranium mineralization, characterized by pitchblende occurring near lithological contacts and faults, associated with hematite and graphite.
-The Bluegrass U Zone — located 600 metres northwest of the historic Black Bay Mine — returned exceptional uranium grades at shallow depth of just 12.8 metres.
+The Black Bay property hosts Beaverlodge-style basement-hosted uranium mineralization, characterized by pitchblende occurring near lithological contacts and faults, often associated with hematite and graphite.
+The Bluegrass U Zone — located 600 metres northwest of the historic Black Bay Mine — returned high uranium grades of 16.74% U₃O₈ and 9.64% U₃O₈ from grab samples of drill core at a depth of 12.8 metres.

 Property Highlights